Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 • Quality of interactions

-• Trauma or neglect
+• Experiences of trauma or neglect

-Environmental factors also play a role.
+Environmental factors are also significant.

-The child’s temperament may influence attachment formation.
+The child’s temperament may further impact attachment development.

 Attachment Patterns in Adulthood

-Adult attachment styles include:
+Adult attachment styles are categorized as:

 • Secure